dblume/hexbright-factory/README.md

 ## hexbright-factory.ino

 I made a small change to hexbright\_factory.ino that came with the light.

-Quick button presses cycle through off, low, medium, and high modes.
+The following is essentially the same: Quick button presses cycle through off, low, medium, and high modes.
 Hold down the button while off for blinky mode.

-What's different now is that after you've used the light for a couple of seconds, then the next button press turns it off.
+What's different now is that after you've used the light for a couple of seconds, then the next button press always turns it off.
 You no longer have to cycle through the various brightness levels.

 ## Other Resources